 We rub shoulders with Mishing tribal people and visit satras (or monasteries) of the Neo-Vaishnavite cult.
 And our shore excursions offer us a glimpse of centuries-old cultural traditions through exotic Assam dance performances.

-Another highlight this Indian river cruise odyssey is the visit to UNESCO World Heritage-listed Kaziranga National Park.
+Sandip Hor: Another highlight this Indian river cruise odyssey is the visit to UNESCO World Heritage-listed Kaziranga National Park, which is a stunning natural landmark of India.

 Kaziranga National Park has over 2000 one-horned rhinoceros as well as Asian elephants, Royal Bengal tigers, water buffalos, swamp deer and a huge variety of avian species.